Priscillanne/ToDoList_App/README.md

 - Adding
 - Deleting
 - Updating
-- Filtering tasks - are now done through interactive dialog boxes and buttons, replacing terminal inputs.
+- Filtering tasks
+These are now done through interactive dialog boxes and buttons, replacing terminal inputs.

 ## Task Attributes Retained
 **Each task retains the previous attributes for consistency:**